kaltura/playkit-js/docs/api.md

 Fired when the user interact with the player ui

+## DRM_LICENSE_LOADED

+Fired when the drm license is responded from the DRM server

 ## FakeEventTarget

 A work-alike for EventTarget.
 Only DOM elements may be true EventTargets,